Community Sleep Health Grant

 - Leaders of a community-based organization, healthcare providers, individuals with doctoral or graduate degrees, and undergraduate, graduate, or professional students.

-Note: Awards given in response to applications from individuals will be issued as a contract with the individual’s organization, rather than directly to the individual.
+Note: Grants given in response to applications from individuals will be issued as a contract with the individual’s organization, rather than directly to the individual.

 - Charitable organizations (e.g., non-profit patient organizations) with tax exempt status, in collaboration with (an) individual(s) listed above, must be clearly identified in the application.